hemisemidemipresent/cyberquincy/parser/README.md

 1. a natural number AND a mode (`q!<command> 4 abr`)
 2. just a map. (`q!<command> logs`)

 Another key parser to be aware of is `AnyOrderParser`.
-It's pretty simple: you provide a list of parsers and the command parser will look for a match ignoring the ordering of the arguments/parsers.
+It's pretty simple: you provide a variable number of parsers to the `AnyOrderParser` and the command parser will try to match the concrete parsers with the arguments in any order.
 Here's an example:

 ```js
 const parsed = CommandParser.parse(